zserge/zserge.github.io/src/blog/android-mvp-mvvm-redux-history.md

 architecture for Android which really feels superior to MVVM in most cases.

-I'm glad to see that Android developers are now open to the paradigm shifts and are happy to try new tools and instruments.
+I'm glad to see that Android developers are now open to the paradigm shifts and happy to try new tools and instruments.
 This means that sooner or later by trial and error, by natural selection and other evolutionary tricks we will get an (almost) perfect development ecosystem that finally make the developers happy.